Managing Secrets

 Sensitive Values

-You can mark configuration data as sensitive.
-If you have Ansible Vault ids associated with your ensemble that will be saved encrypted, if not, they will be saved as “<<<Redacted>>>”.
+You can mark configuration data as sensitive in their TOSCA definitions or by using the sensitive expression function.
+When those values are saved in YAML, if you have Ansible Vault secret associated with your ensemble, their encrypted values will be embedded, if not, they will be saved as “<<<Redacted>>>”.
 When loading a YAML configuration file, any Vault data will be decrypted and any attribute with a value of “<<<Redacted>>>” will be omitted.
-By default, unfurl init

 Important